timothyas/xesn/README.md

 ## License and Copyright

-xesn is licensed under version 3 of the GNU Lesser General Public License.
+xesn is licensed under the Apache-2.0 License.

 Development occurs on GitHub at <https://github.com/timothyas/xesn>.